datakurre/phantomrobot/README.rst

     time to sleep between trials until implicit timeout ``--screenshots-dir=``
-    full path to directory to save screenshot of test failures (defaults to PhantomJS' working directory)
+    full path to directory to save screenshot of test failures (defaults to the parent of the PhantomJS' working directory)

 An example of use